 While there are many complex rules and exceptions, the applicant basically has to “spend-down” virtually all of his or her resources to be financially eligible for Medicaid.
 Having said that, there are special rules and regulations that apply to such spend-down which allow for the preservation of certain assets and expenses.
 In addition, there are special provisions applying to spousal impoverishment which need to be accounted for to see how the Community Spouse, the spouse not residing in the nursing home, can continue to survive financially.

 Know that one cannot necessarily avoid inclusion of one’s assets by giving them away, transferring one’s home or establishing joint accounts.
 Rather, special planning techniques need to be implemented in appropriate cases to maximize asset protection opportunities.
 Because of the complicated technical rules, a thorough knowledge of the rules and regulations is imperative.
 A simple mistake can be catastrophic.
 At Family Elder Law, you can be assured that a certified expert in Elder Law will be explaining the process to you in understandable terms while identifying planning opportunities to help you protect your assets and income.
-Through proper planning, we can alleviate the stress caused by the fear of losing all the assets you worked so hard to accumulate.
+Through proper asset protection planning, we can alleviate the stress caused by the fear of losing all the assets you worked so hard to accumulate.